 This Amazon Alexa Content Marketing skill gives information about weather, pollen counts and unique allergens in response to a single question, saving customers time and making them more likely to access information.

-After all, the power of Amazon Alexa Content Marketing lies in their use.
+After all, the power of Amazon Alexa content marketing lies in its use.
 Customers who download your company’s Amazon Alexa Content Marketing but by no means use it aren’t engaging with your enterprise or brand.
 Make your content useful as well as accessible – it pays to do this from the beginning.